FxskyCode/Project-3/README.md

 ### Goals
-The Goal for this project is to analyze startup database through mongoDB and python in order to find the best location for a new office via maps visualization graphics.
+The Goal for this project is to analyze startup database through mongoDB and Forsquare API in order to find the best location for a new office via maps visualization graphics.